pseroul/pseroul/README.md

 # Work & ideas

-Here are the public repo I try to build:
+Here are the repo I try to build:
 ### [AI inference footprint](https://github.com/pseroul/ai_inference_footprint)
 A python script to run several Ollama inference with different models and retrieve overall analysis and time series monitoring using Alumet.